ummavi/ummavi.github.io/posts/introduction-to-reinforcement-learning/index.md

 });
 </script>

-The core idea behind TD(0) is to make a prediction of what we think the value of that state is (denoted by the last term V(S) in the bracket) and a better estimate we get from our interaction with the environment (given by the term in the bracket $(R_{s'}+\gamma V(s'))$) and the difference between the two is called the TD error.
+The core idea behind TD(0) is to make a prediction of what we think the value of that state is (denoted by the last term v(S) in the bracket) and a better estimate we get from our interaction with the environment (given by the term in the bracket $(R_{s'}+\gamma v(s'))$) and the difference between the two is called the TD error.
 TD error captures the change of prediction over time hence the name Temporal Difference Learning.